DaveyandGwiz/essentials_of_computer_architecture/ch 5 ISAs/true-false-questions.md

 true

- 6. Most architectures today are accumulator based.
+ 6. Most architectures today are accumulator based. false

- 7. Fixed-length instruction format typically results in better performance than variable-length instruction format.
+ 7. Fixed-length instruction format typically results in better performance than variable-length instruction format. true

- 8. Expanding opcodes make instruction decoding much easier than when it is not used.
+ 8. Expanding opcodes make instruction decoding much easier than when it is not used. false

  9. Instruction set orthogonality refers to the characteristic in an instruction set architecture where each instruction has a “backup” instruction that performs the same operation.

+In computer engineering, an orthogonal instruction set is an instruction set architecture where all instruction types can use all addressing modes. false

- 10. The effective address of an operand is the value of its actual address in memory.
+ 10. The effective address of an operand is the value of its actual address in memory. false

- 11. Resource conflicts occur in a pipeline when there are multiple instructions that require the same resource.
+ 11. Resource conflicts occur in a pipeline when there are multiple instructions that require the same resource. true

- 12. Data dependencies occur in a pipeline when multiple instructions need the CPU
+ 12. Data dependencies occur in a pipeline when multiple instructions need the CPU false